 Conway students come from very diverse backgrounds, encompass a wide age range, and bring a passionate commitment to sustainable design.
 There is no prerequisite field of study.
 However, applicants should show ability to perform basic mathematical calculations and to achieve, after instruction, competent design expression through drawings and presentations.
 Good writing skills are also required.
 Since the program involves a great deal of public speaking, applicants must be fluent in English.

-Conway attracts self-directed learners who learn best in an applied program structured around real projects at range of scales.
+Conway attracts self-directed learners who learn best in an applied program structured around real projects at a range of scales.
 Our collaborative and rigorous curriculum requires highly motivated students who are willing to engage in team work, have a profound respect for the natural world and the human beings who inhabit it, and are eager to put their personal values into positive action during the school year and afterward.

 How to apply